Anna Eaton, Executive Director

-Jason soon came to realize if you want to make a big difference in children’s lives, it’s best to start early!
-This shift in thinking lead him to teach preschool (ages 3-5) for over 10 years.
-In addition to his teaching role, he served as Assistant Director.
-Jason eventually moved to the Director position for 2 years and was an NC Pre-K Site Administrator.
-Jason loves being able to serve as a positive male role model to young children which is very unique in early childhood education.
+Mr. Jason soon came to realize the importance of an early foundation in a child’s education.
+“If you want to make a big difference in children’s lives, it’s best to start early.”
+This shift in thinking led him to certification in Early Childhood Education through Stanly Community College, and more than 10 years’ experience focused on preschool programs, eventually moving to Director and Administrator roles, serving as an NC Pre-K Site Administrator.
+Mr. Jason loves being able to serve as a positive male role model to young children which is extraordinary in the field of early childhood education.

 Ms. Betsy, Nutrition Specialist and Chef